apache/mxnet/docs/install/index.md

 **Step 3**  Install CUDA and cuDNN

-The following instructions are for CUDA 9.1 and cuDNN 7 for MacOS X 10.12+ and a CUDA-capable GPU.
+The following instructions are for CUDA 9.1 and cuDNN 7 for macOS 10.12+ and a CUDA-capable GPU.
 They summarize confirmed successful builds in [#9217](https://github.com/apache/incubator-mxnet/issues/9217).
-Alternatively, you may follow the [CUDA installation instructions for Mac OS X](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html).
+Alternatively, you may follow the [CUDA installation instructions for macOS](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html).

-1. [Download Xcode 8.3.3 from Apple](https://download.developer.apple.com/Developer_Tools/Xcode_8.3.3/Xcode8.3.3.xip).
-This is the version [NVIDIA specifies in its instructions for Mac OS X](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html).
+1. [Download Xcode 8.3.3 from Apple](https://developer.apple.com/download/more/).
+This is the version [NVIDIA specifies in its instructions for macOS](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html).
 Unzip and rename to `Xcode8.3.3.app`.

 2. Run `sudo xcode-select -s /Applications/Xcode8.3.3.app` or to wherever you have placed Xcode.

 3. Run `xcode-select --install` to install all command line tools, compilers, etc.

+4. Run sudo xcodebuild -license accept to accept Xcode's licensing terms.

-4. Install CUDA for MacOS X. Specific steps are provided in NVIDIA's [CUDA installation instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html#installation).
+5. Install CUDA for macOS.
+Specific steps are provided in NVIDIA's [CUDA installation instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html#installation).

-5. [Download](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#download-mac) and [install](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#installmac) cuDNN for MacOS X. You will need to [create a free developer account](https://developer.nvidia.com/accelerated-computing-developer) with NVIDIA prior to getting the download link.
+6. [Download](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#download-mac) and [install](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#installmac) cuDNN for macOS.
+You will need to [create a free developer account](https://developer.nvidia.com/accelerated-computing-developer) with NVIDIA prior to getting the download link.

 **Step 4**  Build MXNet